The Great Heist

-The Great Heist (El robo del siglo) is a 2020 Colombian web television mini-series starring Marcela Benjumea, Paula Castaño and Andres Parra.
+The Great Heist (El robo del siglo) is a 2020 Colombian television miniseries starring Marcela Benjumea, Paula Castaño and Andres Parra.

 Premise

 The show is a dramatic interpretation based on the true story of the 1994 heist of the robbery of the national bank El Banco de la Republica (Bank of the Republic) in Valledupar, where the criminals escaped with 33 million US dollars.